sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

 accounting for population stratification in this way, researchers can more accurately identify genetic variants associated with the trait or disease of interest in the study population.

+#### Principal component analysis

+Principal component analysis (PCA) is a statistical method used in genome-wide association studies (GWAS) to identify population structure and correct for potential confounding effects.

+PCA is a multivariate statistical technique that identifies linear combinations of the original variables that capture the largest amount of variation in the data.
+In the context of GWAS, PCA is typically applied to the genotype data to identify patterns of genetic variation that are associated with ancestry or population structure.

 ### Relatedness